applydigital/ai-engineering/docs/src/content/docs/claude-bedrock/04-adding-mcp.md

 ```

 2. Claude will register this MCP
-   - You can verify the terminal installation by running this Claude CLI command: `claude mcp list`
+   - You can verify the terminal installation by running this slash command in claude: `/mcp` or this command in your termina: `claude mcp list`
-3. Navigate to your Claude Code for VS Code Extension and run the `/mcp status` action in the chatbox to validate that the MCP is being recognized by the VS Code extension.
-   - If the installation was successful on the terminal but unsuccessful on the VS Code Extension, restart the Claude Code for VS Code Extension via closing and reopening the chat window
-   - If done correctly, you’ll see chrome-devtools listed and connected.
 ![chrome-devtools mcp installed](../../../assets/mcp-status.png)

 ### Step 2: Use the MCP in a Chat
 Lets now invoke the registered MCP from the Claude chat to perform the verification task.

-1. Open the Claude Code chat panel in VS Code.
+1. Initialize Claude Code in your terminal.
-2. Type the following prompt, when prompted for permission to execute, please click "yes"
+2. Type the following prompt
 ```
 check the pagespeed performance of nfl.com
 ```
+3. When Claude prompts you for permission to execute, please select "yes"

-3. If Successful, Claude will now run a pagespeed test on nfl.com and give you an analysis of the results.
+4. If Successful, Claude will now run a pagespeed test on nfl.com and give you an analysis of the results.

 ---
 ## Notes
 - While MCP unifies tooling, it does not unify installation.
 MCPs may have specific installation instructions and different requirements from each other.
+Typically `npx` or `uv` (Python package/project manager) is utilized.
 - MCPs can be a potential security risk vector.
 For any professional usage, please make sure you are using official or internally validated MCP servers.
 - Some MCPS to try explore next:
   - [Context7](https://github.com/upstash/context7) - Code Docs for Agents